Fixed Effects estimates gravity models via

 robust (type: logic) determines whether a robust

 variance-covariance matrix should be used.
-The default is set to TRUE
+The default is set to TRUE.

-the estimation results equal the Stata results for
+If set TRUE the estimation results equal the Stata results for

 robust estimation.